jeff-boykin/old-work-docs/Documents/dat-prework.md

         - *Note: Make sure to install version 2.7, NOT Python 3, which has significant differences from 2.7 and is not “industry standard.”
 We will be using Python 2.7.*
 2. [ ] Install [Anaconda](https://www.continuum.io/downloads)
         - Follow the installation instructions for your computer (e.g. “Mac Install”).
         - Test that Anaconda and Python were installed correctly.
-For example, on a Mac you can by open a Terminal window and type `ipython notebook`.
+For example, on a Mac you can by open a Terminal window (or the Anaconda Launcher app on your desktop) and type `ipython notebook`.
 If successful, in a few moments, your browser should open to a window titled "Jupyter."

+<a name="practice"></a>
 ### Start Practicing
 Review the following resources as an introduction to some commonly used concepts and tools.